 SAFCA signed an agreement to partner with the U.S. Army Corps of Engineers (COE) for the American River Watershed (Common Features) ARCF 2016 California project.
-There are two parts of this agreement, the National Economic Agreement (NED) plan is for an approximated cost of \$1,597,400,000, of which there is a local match of \$212,198,150 that is shared between the State of CA at 70% and SAFCA is responsible for 30%.
-The second part of the agreement is for the LPP incremental funds.
-The project cost is \$215,337,000 of which there is a local match of \$21,452,000, that is shared between the State of CA at 70%, and SAFCA is responsible for 30%.
-The project has not started yet, and the total cost is to be determined after the RFP is issued by the COE.
-At this point SAFCA's future obligation for this project is unknown as of June 30, 2022.
+There are two parts of this agreement, the National Economic Development (NED) plan is for an approximated cost of \$1,597,400,000, of which there is a local match of 5 percent that is shared between the State of California at 70% and SAFCA is responsible for 30%.
+The second part of the agreement is for the LPP incremental costs.
+The project cost is \$212,198,150, that is shared between the State of California at 70%, and SAFCA is responsible for 30%.
+The project has started, however any future obligation for this project is unknown as of June 30, 2023.

-NOTE 12 - RISK MANAGEMENT
+NOTE 11 - RISK MANAGEMENT

-SAFCA is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
+SAFCA is exposed to various risks of loss related to torts; theft or damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 SAFCA reports all of its risk management activities in its General Fund.
 SAFCA purchases commercial insurance for property damage and liability through an insurance agent, who obtains the appropriate insurance coverage needed by SAFCA from insurance companies.
 In addition, SAFCA participates in the County's self-insurance program for workers' compensation and employer's liability.
 Annual premiums are based primarily on claims experience.
 Premiums paid for future accounting periods are recorded as a prepaid expense.